justinburrow/layout-concepts/README.md

 # layout-concepts
-Repository of html/css/js/[x_framework] layout concepts, showing interactive demos as proof of concept and establishing a library of explored patterns.
+a repository of html/css/js/[x_framework] layout concepts, showing interactive demos as proof of concept and establishing a library of explored patterns.

+## stack
+- Astro.js for scaffolding and routing
+- TailwindCSS